Students enjoying Science: Day 1, January 2017.

-This session will be held in the Basement Theatre in the Melbourne School of Design.
+This session will be held in the Laby Theatre, Physics South building.
 You will be guided to the other activities of the day.

 This is where you will get to speak to academics from each of the different subject areas to get some personalised advice on your subject choices and study plan structure.
 This is a great way to check that you are on track for choosing the right subjects to succeed in your degree.
 You can also have specific questions answered by Faculty of Science staff.

 Science Course Planning with Credit

 This session is specifically designed for students commencing the Bachelor of Science with advanced standing (credit) from previous study.
 We will explain the choices you have and some useful strategies for course planning with credit.
 This session will be held at 2:00pm in the Laby Theatre, Physics South building.